aldolat/posts-in-sidebar/readme.txt

 7. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 3.7 =

+* NEW: Added support to get posts from custom field when on single post (props by Michael Shenfield)
+* NEW: Added support for changing number of posts when on single post.

 = 3.6 =